 top of page

-Black empowerment and political mobilization: the effect of the voting rights Act (2023), joint with Andrea Bernini, Giovanni Facchini and Marco Tabellini.
-NBER WP 31425, revise and resubmit, Journal of Political Economy
+Black Empowerment and White Mobilization: The Effects of the Voting Rights Act (2023), joint with Andrea Bernini, Giovanni Facchini and Marco Tabellini.
+NBER WP 31425, the Journal of Political Economy, forthcoming.

-The Franchise, Policing and Race: Evidence from Arrests Data and the Voting Rights Act (2019), joint with Giovanni Facchini and Brian Knight, NBER WP 27463, revise and resubmit, American Economic Journal: Applied Economics.
+The Franchise, Policing and Race: Evidence from Arrests Data and the Voting Rights Act (2019), joint with Giovanni Facchini and Brian Knight, NBER WP 27463, American Economic Journal: Applied Economics, forthcoming.

 Corruption and bicameral reforms (2016), joint with Giovanni Facchini, Social Choice and Welfare, Volume 47, Issue 2, Pages 387-411.